 When another tells me that I didn’t get as fat as he’d heard I’d gotten.

-I am alone when a colleague approaches me in the office and says that he never realized what big tits I had until he saw me on the beach over the weekend.
+I am alone when a colleague approaches me in the office at school and says that he never realized what big tits I had until he saw me on the beach over the weekend.

 I am alone when another male colleague over hears this and asks if I want to submit one of those new sexual harassment complaints.
 I don’t.

-I am alone when another colleague confides that another teacher talks to our male students about my ass.
+I am alone when another colleague confides that a fellow teacher talks to our male students about my ass.

 I am alone when I decide to stay in my hometown to raise a family just as a new bar opens at the foot of the bridge: C R Fannies.

 I am (really) alone when I want to keep my name after marriage.

 I am alone when I ask the Ob/Gyn what I can do to best prepare for pregnancy, and his only suggestion is that I get pregnant by September so that I can be back in a bikini for my husband by June.

 …When my father tells me that on a scale of 1 to 10, this loss is only a 3.

 …When the family minister agrees, suggesting that what I’m really grieving is a childhood loss.